 The startup was founded in 2003 by Zvika Ashani and Itsik Kattan who have since grown it to monumental status.

-In recent years, the startup has driven to cement video surveillance at the heart of public safety & efficiency.
+In recent years, the startup has been driven to cement video surveillance at the heart of public safety & efficiency.

 Here’s a major roadblock with video-analytics solutions: